lqzxt/ChemTable/README.md

 <img src="img/dataset_info.png" width="100%" />

+## 📢 Data Open-Source on Hugging Face

+We are excited to announce that the **ChemTable dataset** is now fully open-sourced and available on [Hugging Face](https://huggingface.co/datasets/ustc-zyt/ChemTable).

 > 📘 Built from over 1,300 tables from high-impact chemistry journals, ChemTable combines **visual, textual, symbolic**, and **domain-specific** information to push the boundaries of scientific AI.